 Enjoying the sun is an essential source of happiness for most among us and can positively influence our general heatlh and well-being in several ways.
 On the other hand, the effect of unprotected sun exposure can cause skin cell damages on a physical and genetic level that can cause skin cancer.
 It can appear decades after a sunburn, or from accumulated sun exposure, so prevention is the key issue.

 For patients we specifically recommend skin inspections starting from the age of 35 years.
 Especially the highly dangerous melanoma is known to develop from initially harmless looking moles, which are being looked at, as part of any dermatologic routine inspection.
-As a referral guide to non-dermatologist practitioners, the American Academy of Dermatology has issued a widely acknowledged recommendation as a guideline for inspecting pigmented lesions such as moles and melasmas among others, and recognizing risk-indicating signs which demand inspection by a board-certified dermatologist.
+As a referral guide to non-dermatologist practitioners, the american acadamey of technology has issued a widely accepted recommendation as a guideline for inspecting pigmented lesions such as moles and melasmas among others, and recognizing risk-indicating signs which demand inspection by a board-certified dermatologist.

 When examining moles (all over the skin, including between the fingers and toes and on the back) look for: